What Black Panther Means to My Black Son

 Zuri: Yeah … the thing that really resonated with me was with T’Challa and Shuri (his sister), after he’s crowned king.
 They do that handshake, with the chest bump.
 You see the joy, the pride.

 Jordan: The film says more about black masculinity when you look at the female characters.
 The female general, they showed her as powerful but also when she was less a machine — she was a human being with feelings and cares.
-What I took is that hyper-masculinity is not needed.
+What I took is that hypermasculinity is not needed.
 You can let other people be strong, and be strong as well.

 Zuri: What about that scene when Nakia and T’Challa are walking in the town?
 He says, “If you weren’t so stubborn, you’d make a great queen.
 And she says, “I would make a great queen because I am stubborn.”
 I know historically people have said that the black family is messed up for a lot of them being matriarchal, but you see how that’s such a strength.